 A severance benefit, although a lump sum, is not a "lump sum benefit" as defined, as it is paid by the employer and not the person's retirement fund.
 The lump sum benefit payable by the person's retirement fund as a result of his or her retrenchment falls within the definition of "retirement fund lump sum benefit" and is discussed in 4.
 "Severance benefit" is a defined term and the amounts paid by an employer in respect of the severance benefit are unrelated to amounts paid by the person's retirement fund.
-The Second Schedule does not apply to severance benefit is subject tax in accordance with the tax table applicable specifically to severance benefits, 14 where the first R500 000 is taxed at 0%.
+The Second Schedule does not apply to severance benefits, as is the case with retirement benefits and withdrawal benefits.
+A severance benefit is subject tax in accordance with the tax table applicable specifically to severance benefits, 14 where the first R500 000 is taxed at 0%.